alan-turing-institute/ARC-MTQE/README.md

 ## Useful links and files

-- [Instructions for making and evaluating predictions](scripts/README.md) on the WMT test data
+- [Instructions for making and evaluating predictions](scripts/README.md) on the WMT test data.
 - [Overview of available COMET models](https://github.com/Unbabel/COMET/blob/master/MODELS.md).
 - [Notes on the COMET codebase](notes/COMET.md) that our trained `CEDModel` inherits from.
 - [Instructions for using Baskerville's Tier 2 HPC service](notes/Baskerville.md) to train models.